18F/10x-dux-app/docs/SBOM.md

-This documentation explains what, why, and how to use Github Actions to derive a Software Bill of Materials for this and similar applications deployed within the github.com ecosystem in the GSA and 18F organizations.
+This documentation explains what, why, and how to use Github Actions to derive a Software Bill of Materials for this and similar applications deployed within the github.com ecosystem for the GSA and 18F organizations.

 # What?

-Per the Department of Commerce's National Telecommunications and Information Administration leading the SBOM adoption effort in the US public and private sector, a SBOM is "formal record containing the details and supply chain relationships of various components used in building software. ​An SBOM is effectively a nested inventory: a list of ingredients that make up software components." <sup>[1](fn1)</sup>
+Per the Department of Commerce's National Telecommunications and Information Administration leading the SBOM adoption effort in the US public and private sector, a SBOM is the "formal record containing the details and supply chain relationships of various components used in building software. ​An SBOM is effectively a nested inventory: a list of ingredients that make up software components." <sup>[1](fn1)</sup>